Last Updated on May 3, 2023 by Christine Kaaloa

 Who’d craft an enormous ice-skating rink and giant windmill in their backyard?
 Just say, Lotte Hotel & Resort!

-For Korean drama fans, check out the Seeas Hotel.
-Film locations to ‘The Secret Garden’ or ‘Boys over Flowers’ and more.
-The main grounds are locked off and accessible only to guests.
+For Korean drama fanatics and fans of Hyun Bin, check out the Seaes Hotel in Jungmun Resort .
+This cozy and exclusive resort grounds is the film locations to Korean dramas like ‘The Secret Garden’ and ‘Boys over Flowers’, etc. The main grounds are locked off and accessible only to guests.

 Getting there: Take the airport bus or a bus to Jumgmun Resort.
-You’ll see a handful of museums as you enter, such as the Teddy Bear Museum and Ripley’s Believe it or Not.
+As you drive into the neighborhood, you’ll see a handful of museums, such as the Teddy Bear Museum, Ripley’s Believe it or Not and the Chocolate Museum.

 Where to Stay in Seogwipo

-Seogwipo (Map of Seogwipo City) is a city that feels just a tad scruffier if you’ve just come from Jungmun Resort area.
-The beauty of it is that you have budget hotels and alternate options to explore like Emart , restaurants, and cafes, or the marketplaces like Seogwipo Maeil Olle Market, a 120-stall indoor market of produce, seafood, and household items.
-Here’s a map of places to stay in Seogwipo City.
+Seogwipo is a city that feels just a tad lackluster if you’ve just come from Jungmun Resort area.
+It’s more functional, but smaller than Jeju City.
+The beauty of it is that Seogwipo has more budget friendly hotel options and urban interests to explore like the Olympic stadium, Emart , restaurants, and cafes, and the marketplaces like Seogwipo Maeil Olle Market, a 120-stall indoor market of produce, seafood, and household items.
+Here’s a map of top budget stays in Seogwipo City.

 Travel Resources for your Korea trip

-Get your Guide – book tours in Korea
+- Get your Guide – book tours in Jeju Island

 What are your top things to do on Jeju Island?
 What tips would you add to this Jeju Island travel guide?